 - Get a flu vaccine each year.

 - Wash your hands often with soap and water.
 Wash them for as long as it takes to sing the Happy Birthday song twice.

 - Cover your nose and mouth with a tissue when you cough or sneeze, and then throw the tissue in the trash.

-- Stay home if you are sick until you have been fever-free without taking fever reducing medicine for 24 hours.
+- Stay home if you are sick until you have been symptom-free without taking fever reducing medicine for 24 hours.

 - Try to avoid close contact with sick people.

 - Eat a healthy diet, exercise and get plenty of rest.